apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Woman says she lost her voice screaming after she was stuck overnight on ski resort gondola**
+**Lake uses GOP chief battle to bolster ‘outsider’ case**

-You can read more about it [here](https://www.cnn.com/2024/01/28/travel/lake-tahoe-ski-resort-gondola-trnd/index.html).
+You can read more about it [here](https://thehill.com/homenews/campaign/4434115-lake-uses-gop-chief-battle-to-bolster-outsider-case/).

 ## Requirements
 - Python 3.8